 In this piece, we’ll cover the essential steps you need to build practical security awareness and, above all, ensure workplace safety in your company.

-5 Workplace Security Tips
+5 Security Tips for the Workplace

 1. Install a Video Surveillance System